NikitaKurpas/rust-zero2prod/README.md

 ```
 cargo install cargo-tarpaulin
+cargo install cargo-watch
 cargo install cargo-audit # Optional, if you want to run security audits
-cargo install cargo-watch
+cargo install cargo-expand # Optional, can be useful for debugging
 ```

 Additionally, you will need to install the following tools: